I'm Honey!

 Or you could do what I did and start a blog!
 I have a whole post on how to start a blog after 50.
 I cannot tell you how much blogging (which in my case is essentially journaling) has enriched my life.
 Read here why you should be tech savvy after 50 (and how to do it!).

 If you’re not sure what type of writing you might enjoy, try taking a writing class or joining a writing group.
+Writing or blogging can also be a great way to document and share your experiences with other hobbies, offering advice and connecting with others who share your interests.
 You’ll never be short on motivation or inspiration.

 #4 Enrich your world after 50 by creating visual art for creative expression